Fitness guru Jen Selter Sizzles In Sexy Bikini In Latest Instagram Snap

-Instagram model and fitness trainer Jen Selter is always looking to keep her social media followers inspired and she regularly shares sexy photos, fitness tips, and some thoughts to boost others to work on their own fitness journey.
+Instagram model and fitness trainer Jen Selter is always looking to keep her social media followers inspired, and she regularly shares sexy photos, fitness tips, and some thoughts to boost others to work on their own fitness journey.
 In Selter’s latest snapshot, she wore a bikini that showed off her amazing figure and her fans loved it.

-Jen Selter is known as the “belfie queen” or “butt selfie queen,” as she does frequently share photos that flaunt her curvy derriere.
+Jen Selter is known as the “belfie queen” — or “butt selfie queen” — as she frequently shares photos that flaunt her curvy derriere.
 In this latest picture shared to Instagram, however, it’s Selter’s abs that draw everybody’s attention.

-On Saturday, Jen shared a throwback photo showing her in a bikini vacationing somewhere exotic.
+On Saturday, Jen shared a throwback photo showing her in a bikini while on vacation.
 She’s wearing a multi-colored suit that shows off her toned legs and a bit of cleavage, but it was her taut abs that dominated the shot.

 Selter noted in the caption that after all of the cheat meals she has had lately, she will need to do an “ABundance of sit-ups” to get her body back to how it was in this photo.
 Of course, Jen’s fans aren’t going to believe that she has all that much work to do to be in the shape she was in for this sexy snap.